Do you have a question related to applying? You may find the answer you're seeking here.

 However, if you understand the realities of the legal profession and know what you want to do, this can be a great time to attend law school for the following reasons:

-- With the volume of applications down, applicants are getting into more great schools with more financial aid than in the past.
+- With the volume of applications down (as compared to 2009-2010 pools), applicants are getting into more great schools with more financial aid than in the past.
+This fluctuates from year to year.

 - While the legal market is generally not expected to return to its glory days, some legal areas are actively growing.
 For example, as energy needs continue to increase, energy law will continue to be in demand, as will patent and technology fields.
 Job opportunities in some geographic areas are expected to grow as more baby boomers retire.